 The compact object (mostly a neutron star in these systems) orbits the Be star, often interacting with the decretion disc as it passes through or close by.
 This interaction produces X-rays, as material is accreted from the disc onto the compact object.
 However, this is not the only interesting result of the interaction.
 Being cooler than the stellar photosphere itself, decretion discs in Be/X-ray binaries emit strongly in the red and infrared.
-The proximity of the compact object causes material in the disc to be disturbed, resulting in flaring at red and infrared wavelengths.
+The proximity of the compact object causes material in the disc to be disturbed, resulting in flaring in the red and infrared.
 A large amount of information can be gained by studying this optical and infrared variability.

 This project will focus on the analysis of data obtained from the IRSF and 1.9m telescopes in Sutherland.
 These data consist of optical spectra, infrared photometry and infrared polarimetry.
-By looking at these excellent and extensive datasets, we aim to significantly advance our knowledge of the physics governing the interaction and evolution of one of the largest groups of binary star systems.
-Students should have a strong interest in observational astronomy, as this project is data intensive.
+By looking at these excellent and extensive datasets, we hope to significantly advance our knowledge of the physics governing the interaction and evolution of one of the largest groups of binary star systems.
+Interested students should have a strong interest in observational astronomy, as this project is data intensive.
 They should also have a basic understanding of Python and IRAF, to allow efficient reduction and analysis of the spectra and images.
-Previous experience with optical/NIR data reduction is advantageous, but not required.
-This project is tied to other aspects of X-ray binaries being studied by our group (e.g. spectral variability using SALT data), and as such will be somewhat flexible in scope and allow students to focus on aspects that particularly interest them.
-There will also be opportunities for students to acquire their own datasets from Sutherland to supplement the data described here.
+Previous experience with optical/NIR data reduction is advantageous.